-Atopic Dermatitis (also known as Atopic Eczema) often flares-up on the face.
-This article explains how to recognize the symptoms, looks at the possible causes and triggers and makes suggestions about how to care for atopic skin on a daily basis and soothe and calm it during flare-ups.
+Atopic Dermatitis, also known as Atopic Eczema, often flares up on the face: this is commonly known as eczema on the face.
+This article explains how to recognise the symptoms and looks at the possible causes and triggers.
+It offers suggestions on how to care for atopic skin on a daily basis, as well as advice on how to soothe and calm your skin during flare-ups.

 Facial Atopic Dermatitis The causes, symptoms and how best to calm and care for skin

 What are the symptoms of facial Atopic Dermatitis?

 The symptoms of facial Atopic Dermatitis, or facial eczema, are similar to those of Atopic Dermatitis anywhere on the body: the skin becomes dry, red, itchy and irritable.
 Some people also feel stinging and/or burning sensations.
 Scratching the itch only makes symptoms worse, and the skin can become damaged, infected and start to thicken.